 I constantly draw, paint, photograph and collage in order to collect enough reference material to create a body of work.
-I begin by creating a background in mixed media, since a plain white surface inhibits my creativity.
-It is important for me to create a surface which reflects the atmosphere and the mood of a particular location right at the start.
+I begin by creating a background in mixed media since a plain white surface inhibits my creativity.
+Paperwork is my starting point for my textile pieces.

-I love to use traditional techniques in a contemporary way, recently, traditional couching in gold thread on painted paper alongside reverse appliqué.
-I use a variety of hand dyed fabrics and threads.
+I love to use traditional techniques in a contemporary way, to stitch on painted paper alongside reverse appliqué or embellished fabric.
+I use a variety of hand dyed fabrics.
 Throughout my career as a lecturer these techniques have developed more into mixed media while maintaining stitch as an important element.